hackdaymanifesto/site/index.markdown

 You will need a minimum of 1.5 power sockets available for every seat.
 That's a minimum; many attendees will bring two, three, or more devices that require separate power.
 Have spare cables available.
-Make sure you have access to the fuses of all used power circuits, and confirm with the venue that the circuits have enough current to support the event.
+Make sure you have access to the fuses of all used power circuits, and review power requirements with the venue.

 ### Portable Appliance Testing